 The above quote as it is written was researched by me.
 Because of the strength and accuracy of the sources so used in the research, as cited elsewhere down the page, it carries within itself a sizable amount of both validity and integrity, quickly summing up the results of the Japanese efforts.
 Even so, in the process, I do not hold myself up as being the major historian of all things into the Japanese invasion of India.
 Actually, the reason behind any heightened interest is primarily personal, based on the fact that at the time of the invasion, as a very, very young boy, I was traveling in India, and if the fortunes of the Japanese had fallen right, within easy striking distance of their up to then nearly invincible war machine.(see)

 Nearly as strong as my research into the 1944 Japanese invasion into India, the results of which continue below, emanate almost exclusively from a nearly unabated interest in the A.V.G., the American Volunteer Group, otherwise known as the Flying Tigers that developed in my life as a young boy.
-The Flying Tigers played a huge role in the early days of the war in Burma --- the country the Japanese launched their invasion from.
+The Flying Tigers, commanded by Claire Chennault, played a huge role in the early days of the war in Burma --- the country the Japanese launched their invasion from.

 And last, a need to garner a clearer insight into all of the above events and how even to this day the downstream outflow of those events are still causing ripples --- ripples that are continuing relative to me and possibly you right now --- primarily because of a highly Enlightened individual named William Samuel.
 Samuel was a U.S. Army officer during World War II who had been embedded in the Chinese army, fighting along side Chinese troops throughout most of the conflict.
 Five years after the end of the war Samuel was called back into the Army to serve in Korea and would, during the throes of battlefield decimation going on all around him, as written in his tome A Soldier's Story, experience a deep Spiritual Awakening not unlike those afforded the ancient classical masters.